trevorstarick/secret-wookie/ABOUT.md

 ##Character design
 The players character is dressed in a space suit coloured either Red, Orange, Yellow, Green, Blue, Purple or Pink.
 Colours would be similar to those of the knights in Castle Crashers.
 Suits can be upgraded to include jetpacks, night vision, damage reduction and health regeneration.
 Further on players can also customize parts of their suits to add symbols or different patterns but these would be more cosmetic designs for multiplayer.

+##Weapons
+The player starts of with a basic phaser and laser axe/saw.
+The player can then customize/build their weapons similar to how players can in the Dead Space series.

-##Enemies [To-Do]
+##Enemies

-##NPCs [To-Do]
+The main enemies in the game would be based on the environment.
+For example if the planet is a forest-type planet the enemies would be 'wookie' like enemies.
+The same thing if the planet was an ice, desert or any other type of planet.
+Inside the space station there would be 'zombiefied' or hybrid style enemies of the former habitants.
+In space there would be pirates/bandits who would try to raid your ship.

+#NPCs
+The only NPCs in the game would be surviving habitants of the space station.
+The player would be able trade and purchase items and tools from the NPCs for currency.

 ##World generation and game design
 ###WORLD GENERATION
-World generation has two possibilities:

-######*WORLD GEN A:*

-*The first two floors are accessible/played like Terraria in a 2D platformer style to make it easier to access building, upgrading and crafting.
-All floors below are procedurally generated isometric 2D dungeons.*

-######*WORLD GEN B:*

-*The whole world is a procedurally generated isometric 2D space.*

-######*WORLD GEN C:*

-*The whole world is done in Limbo's style of parallax scrolling and contrast meets Terraria's 2D platformer style.*

-Procedural dungeon generation algorithms are explained thoroughly in the following link as well as a good example written in JavaScript:
+The whole world is a procedurally generated isometric or dimetric 2D space.Procedural dungeon generation algorithms are explained thoroughly in the following link as well as a good example written in JavaScript:
 	http://redd.it/1dlwc4
 ###DESIGN
 NPC's design, building design, and colours are all randomly generated.
 As the player delves deeper into the planet/space station the player can uncover new wings, which have new resources, tools and NPCs.
 Resources and tools can be used to upgrade and rebuild the first two floors or craft new items.
 NPCs can be hostile, neutral or passive.
 Hostile NPCs will attack on sight; neutral NPCs can be friendly until provoked.
 Both will drop experience and/or loot on getting killed.
 Neutral and passive NPC's can be used to barter for new items, resources or quests.
 Experience is given for multiple tasks such as exploring, building and fighting.
 Experience is used to increase skill levels.